freenas/freenas-docs/userguide/virtualmachines.rst

 `Ubuntu <https://ubuntu.com/>`__
 is recommended.

-After the Linux operating system has been installed,start the VM.
+After the Linux operating system has been installed, start the VM.
 Connect to it by clicking
 |ui-chevron-right| :menuselection:`--> VNC`.
 Follow the